DINAKARAN-PRABALANATHAN/DINAKARAN-PRABALANATHAN/README.md

 - 👋 Hi, I’m @DINAKARAN-PRABALANATHAN
-- 👀 I’m interested in Blockchain Technology
+- 👀 I’m interested in Blockchain Technology and AI
-- 🌱 I’m currently learning Blockchain development
-- 💞️ I’m looking for mentor
+- 🌱 I am a Quality Assurance Technician at Amazon with over 5 years of experience in manual and automation testing.
+My expertise spans Playwright, Selenium, Pytest, Python, and JavaScript, with a focus on mobile and web application testing using BDD methodologies.
+I've been recognized with an Innovation Award at Amazon for developing innovative testing solutions.
+I also bring leadership experience from serving as Assistant National Director at WERP-India, where I earned the Excellence in Leadership Award.
+Committed to continuous learning and software excellence.
 - 📫 To reach me on dinakaranprabalanathan@gmail.com